-Do Not install blades on GT (Curved Shaft) model trimmers.
+Do not install blades on GT (curved shaft) model trimmers.

 - Use only ECHO approved parts.
 Failure to use the correct parts can cause the blade to fly off.
-Serious injury to the operator and/or bystanders can occur. - Arbor diameter of upper blade plate must match arbor diameter of blades. - For barrier bar or U-handle, follow instructions supplied with either blade conversion kit or U-handle kit, and verify blade is secured properly. - A new cotter pin is required each time a blade is installed. - Shoulder harnesses may be used on all trimmers and brushcutters to reduce operator fatigue.
-Brushcutters over 7.5 kg (16.5 lbs.) dry weight (without fuel) and U-handle brushcutters require a double shoulder harness. - Note: The barrier bar is used to restrict rearward movement of the unit.
+Serious injury to the operator and/or bystanders can occur. - · Arbor diameter of upper blade plate must match arbor diameter of blades. - For barrier bar or U-handle, follow instructions supplied with either blade conversion kit or U-handle kit, and verify blade is secured properly. - A new cotter pin is required each time a blade is installed. - Shoulder harnesses may be used on all trimmers and brushcutters to reduce operator fatigue.
+Brushcutters over 7.5 kg (16.5 lb.) and U-handle brushcutters require a double shoulder harness.

+Note: The barrier bar is used to restrict rearward movement of the unit.
 The barrier bar is not a handle and should not be gripped when using or carrying the unit.